Global-Survival/GSs/README.txt

 Global Survival Systems
-(as originally from automenta/gss) is a composite model, made of various, independently developed applications which support and rely on a common protocol (GSS) for the purpose of...
+(as originally derived from automenta/gss) is a composite model, made of various, independently developed applications which support and rely on a common protocol (GSS) for the purpose of...